PGP Key Details

 Read more about the technical differences here.

 An order becomes paid after payment has sufficient blockchain confirmations.
 Bitcoin payments need 3 confirmations.
 Litecoin needs 10.
 Zcash needs 18.

 How to avoid your account being hacked

 Bookmark this website and always use the bookmark for future access.
-If you use links provided by someone else, such as on a forum or wiki, they may be links to a fake (phishing) site which looks identical to this site but its sole purpose is to steal your login credentials.
-If you follow this rule, it is unlikely your account will ever be hacked because your login username is secret.
-This means brute forcing passwords isn’t feasible without knowing the username.
+Official URLs will always be announced with a PGP signature.
+If you use links provided by someone else, such as on a forum or wiki, they may be links to a fake (phishing) site which looks identical to the real site.
+The phishing site will steal your login credentials or more commonly they let you create an order and ask for payment to their wallet.

 There is an option to enable PGP two factor authentication (2FA).
 This will require you to decrypt a random string of characters every time you login and when you make account settings changes.
-In addition to enabling PGP 2FA, logging out (Logout link) after use can also make the account more secure.
+When 2FA is turned on it may help alert you if you are logging into a phishing site.